noi-techpark/it.bz.opendatahub.sparql/data/test/README.md

 In case the schema have changed.

-  1. Create a temporary Docker image of PG out the original schema and the dump. **TODO: provide the Dockerfile**
+  1. Create a temporary Docker image of PG out the original schema and the dump without triggers.
+See below for the instructions.
   2. Start this image.
   3. Generate the script by connecting this container.
   4. Stop and delete the container